10 Top tips for visiting beautiful Bali after the Pandemic

 Morning Light Yoga is the Yoga studio at Uluwatu Surf Villas.
 Picture doing Yoga in the outdoor studio, while watching the famous Uluwatu surf below.
 That’s one way to relax your body and mind!

-The charm of Uluwatu is that it’s on this magestic cliff face.
+The charm of Uluwatu is that it’s on this majestic cliff face.
 Single Fin is one of the best spots to watch the surfers at sunset and have a sundowner cocktail.

 Best beaches in Bali – Padang Padang, Bingin, Uluwatu cave